 The flip side of concern about the earth’s climate and global sustainability is angst about population growth.
 Where these issues collide most prominently is in the question of food.
 Can the earth’s food supply possibly keep pace with a global population estimated by some to top 8 billion by the year 2020 and 9 billion by 2030?
 A recent article in the journal Science examined the challenge of sustainably feeding a new generation of inhabitants.
 As the authors pose the problem:

 A threefold challenge now faces the world: Match the rapidly changing demand for food from a larger and more affluent population to its supply; do so in ways that are environmentally and socially sustainable; and ensure that the world’s poorest people are no longer hungry.
-This challenge requires changes in the way food is produced, stored, processed, distributed, and accessed that are as radical as those that occurred during the 18th- and 19th-century Industrial and Agricultural Revolutions and the 20th-century Green Revolution.
+This challenge requires changes in the way food is produced, stored, processed, distributed, and accessed that are as radical as those that occurred during the eighteenth- and ninteenth-century Industrial and Agricultural Revolutions and the twentieth-century Green Revolution.
 Increases in production will have an important part to play, but they will be constrained as never before by the finite resources provided by Earth’s lands, oceans, and atmosphere.

 These are complex issues that defy simplistic analysis.
 But one aspect of the population and sustainability challenge that is nearly universally acknowledged is the need to increase crop yields on finite, and increasingly limited, arable land.
 And at the forefront of these efforts are companies dedicated to altering crops to accentuate desirable characteristics through genetic modification.

 That’s one reason why agricultural giant Monsanto was recently selected as Forbes magazine’s company of the year.
 Robert Langreth and Matthew Herper write, “By marrying conventional breeding with genetic engineering, Monsanto aims to produce more food for less money on the same amount of land.”